aws-powertools/powertools-lambda-java/docs/core/logging.md

     }
     ```

+???+ note
+    If you use this on a RequestStreamHandler, Powertools must duplicate input streams in order to log them.

 ## Logging handler response

 When debugging in non-production environments, you can instruct the `@Logging` annotation to log the response with `logResponse` param or via `POWERTOOLS_LOGGER_LOG_RESPONSE` env var.